Homeless People and the COVID-19 Pandemic

 The novel coronavirus, COVID-19, is affecting every American and people all over the world, but it does not affect everyone equally.
 The more than 500,000 Americans who are homeless are especially vulnerable—due to age, lack of access to health care, underlying medical conditions, and lack of access to information and news—and also pose a risk in terms of continuing to spread the virus.1

-Outreach workers for homeless agencies and nonprofits across the country are attempting to spread the word about the COVID-19 pandemic among the nation’s homeless population.
+Outreach workers for homeless agencies and nonprofits across the country are attempting to spread the word about the effects of the COVID-19 pandemic among the nation’s homeless population.
 However, they are rarely able to offer hygiene supplies or other necessities along with the news.
 The scarcity of supplies, such as hand sanitizer, masks, and tests, is impacting many Americans, but it can affect homeless people even more deeply, as they are often the last to receive such necessities in normal times.2

 Currently, it is mayors and city government officials who are largely addressing the crisis among the homeless population.
 Jersey City, for example, is offering showers, meals, and hygiene kits to its homeless population.
 “We have witnessed how COVID-19 has had a devastating impact around the world on all of us, but when you think of those who have the least in society, they are even more vulnerable during this crisis,” said Jersey City Mayor Steven Fulop.3